-Click to view module: CBL Tutor Training for New Tutors
+Click to view module: Case-Based Learning (CBL) Tutor Training Module

-This module introduces new Portfolio Coaches to their role.
+This module introduces Portfolio Coaches to their role.

 This module will introduce UBC's Undergraduate Medical Education (UGME) faculty to their role in the Foundations of Scholarship (FoS) - MEDD 419 course.

 This module will introduce UBC Undergraduate Medical Education (UGME) faculty to their role in the Flexible Enhanced Learning (FLEX) course spanning across - MEDD 419, MEDD 429, and MEDD 449.

 The accompanying Case Studies for the feedback – giving and receiving videos

 Click to view PDF: Feedback: Case Studies

 Videos designed to create a highly interactive workshop that will highlight the challenges, barriers and solutions for giving and receiving effective feedback

 Click to view video: Feedback: Giving and Receiving

 The Teaching Perspectives Inventory (TPI) is a free survey that asks teachers to reflect on their teaching beliefs, intentions, and actions.
 The TPI then generates a report highlighting the teacher’s dominate, moderate, and recessive teaching perspective.
 The TPI survey has been used internationally for teacher’s individual reflection and for groups of teachers to reflect on their collective teaching perspectives.